kmkr/angular-ws/presentation/presentation.md

 Tips:

 1. Use new module "guestbookModule"
+2. Create a separate file for the module definition, `guestbook-module.js` _with_ its only content being the module definition `angular.module('guestbookModule', []);` The grunt inject task will then order the fils in the correct order in `index.html`
+3. Create a separate file for the controller, `guestbooks-controller.js`.
-2. Each module should use a separate folder.
+4. Each module should use a separate folder.
 Example: "/guestbooks"
-3. For now, use a hardcoded array (list of guestbooks)
+5. For now, use a hardcoded array (list of guestbooks)
-4. Expose the array to the template from the controller
+6. Expose the array to the template from the controller
-5. Remember `ng-app="guestbookApp"` in `index.html`
+7. Remember `ng-app="guestbookApp"` in `index.html`
-6. Remember adding dependency "guestbookModule" to "guestbookApp"
+8. Remember adding dependency "guestbookModule" to "guestbookApp"

-7. HTML-snippet from `index.html`:
+9. HTML-snippet from `index.html`:

 ```html